MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

-This repository contains a TicTacToe-Environment based on the OpenAI Gym module and a Q-Learning algorithm that learns to play TicTacToe through self-play.
+This repository contains a TicTacToe-Environment based on the OpenAI Gym module.

+An example on how to use this environment with a Q-Learning algorithm that learns to play TicTacToe through self-play can be found [here](https://github.com/MauroLuzzatto/learn-tictactoe-through-self-play).

 TicTacToe is a board game, where two players compete to place three stones of their color in parallel (horizontally or vertically) or diagonally to win the game.